achmadkamal/magic_8_ball_flutter_courses/README.md

 ## About Module

-I'm going to learn a magical 8 ball app, it will give you the answers to all the tricky questions in life.
+In this module I'm going to learn a magical 8 ball app, it will give you the answers to all the tricky questions in life.
 You can make the ball change at the press of a button.